 Get the latest news right in your inbox

 Voice biometrics hit the headlines last year to the surprise of many and the fascination of others.
-While the terms voice and speech recognition was already widely known thanks to virtual assistants and other applications derived from the use of smartphones, biometrics presented a new way of using voice for different purposes.
+While the terms voice and speech recognition were already widely known thanks to virtual assistants and other applications derived from the use of smartphones, biometrics presented a new way of using voice for different purposes.

 Identity fraud and impersonation have shared space in the same conversations and forums as voice biometrics, as well as in those dedicated to customer experience and sales team productivity.
-Companies in sectors such as banking, financial services, telecommunications and utilities are already making use of this technology, which has proven to be reliable, secure and opportunity-generating.
+Companies in sectors such as banking, financial services, telecommunications, and utilities are already making use of this technology, which has proven to be reliable, secure, and opportunity-generating.

 What is voice biometrics?

 Voice biometrics is a technology capable of recognizing and identifying users through the collection of sound data obtained from a person's voice.
-As a biometric identification factor, voice represents a physical trait that is just as differentiating as fingerprints, iris or face.
+As a biometric identification factor, voice represents a physical trait that is just as differentiating as fingerprints, iris, or face.

 This technology is capable of creating a biometric sound pattern derived from a user's speech.
 The comparison of two sound samples and their differentiation is the basis of identification through this method.
-The voice is an irreplaceable, personal and non-transferable authentication factor.
+The voice is an irreplaceable, personal, and non-transferable authentication factor.
 Also known as vocal biometry, voice biometry works on the vibrations and waves generated by a person when speaking and which are the product of a set of organs (mouth, teeth, tongue, throat, vocal cords, pharynx, oral-nasal cavity...) unique and specific to the individual.
 The result of the joint work of each gear of the organism is the unique vocal tone of each person.

 Voice biometrics technology and operation